atreyasha/spp-explainability/docs/develop.md

 ### Tasks

-1. Slides

-    1.  **TODO** Conclusions (\~1 slide)

-    2.  **TODO** Future work (\~2 slides)

-    3. Do spell-check of all slides

-        **DEADLINE:** *\<2021-07-04 Sun>*

-2. Do timed practice to hit 20 minutes
+1.  **TODO** Do timed practice to hit 20 minutes

+    **DEADLINE:** *\<2021-07-01 Thu>*

-    1. Complete animations of slides
+    1.  use this to fine-tune content in slides

-        1.  consider using stepwise tikz rectangles for CGs
+    2.  might need to modify mathematical slide

-        2.  consider whether to use partial uncover or uncover all
+    3.  consider whether to use partial uncover or uncover all

-        3.  consider using red rectangles to highlight certain areas of figures

-    2. 20 minute timed practice will help fine-tuning slides

-    3. Prepare extra slides which could help answer counter-questions in additional 30 minuts

-        1.  bring up mistake on percentages in the defense
+2. Prepare points for 30 minute questions

+    **DEADLINE:** *\<2021-07-02 Fri>*

+    1.  prepare general responses on paper

-        2.  prepare counter opinions/slides on three guidelines for evaluation, usefulness, explainability survey and target audiences
+    2.  prepare counter slides on three guidelines for evaluation, usefulness, explainability survey and target audiences

+    3.  or perhaps add more content to presentation slides which could already address points

+3. Final practice to hit 20 minutes

+    **DEADLINE:** *\<2021-07-07 Wed>*

+    1.  get feedback from live session

+    2.  bring up mistake on percentages in the defense

+    3.  do spell-check of all slides

 ### Admin